-The “commander of the Lord’s army” who appeared to Joshua (5:15) solved all of the questions of attack.
-Joshua only had to follow instructions (5:13-15).
-The commander could have been God himself because Joshua worshiped him as God and was told that the ground was holy, as Moses had been told at the burning bush.
+The “commander of the Lord’s army” who appeared to Joshua (Joshua 5:15) solved all of the questions of attack.
+Joshua only had to follow instructions (Joshua 5:13-15).
+The commander could have been God himself because Joshua worshipped him as God and was told that the ground was holy, as Moses had been told at the burning bush.
 The drawn sword certainly indicates God’s intended participation in the battle.
-The message for Joshua was a statement of fact, as if the battle were already over.
+The message for Joshua was a statement of fact as if the battle were already over.

 The plan was unlike anything that an army would normally use.
 Anyone without faith in the Lord would have thought the plan was ridiculous.
 Priests were to carry the ark of the covenant, and seven priests, bearing seven trumpets of ram’s horns, were to go before the ark, blowing the trumpets continually.
 They were to circle the city once each day for six days.
 On the seventh day, the men were to march around the city seven times.
 After the seventh circuit, the priests were to make one long blast on the trumpets.
 At the trumpet sound, the people were to shout loudly.

-Because Rahab had previously protected Israelite spies (2:8-14), she and those in her household were spared.
+Because Rahab had previously protected Israelite spies (Joshua 2:8-14), she and those in her household were spared.
 The Israelites knew which house was hers because she had placed a red cord in her window (following the instructions that the spies had given her).
-But every other living thing died when Jericho fell (6:21).
+But every other living thing died when Jericho fell (Joshua 6:21).

 Sometimes children (and we adults) do not understand why the Lord requires certain things of us.
 Joshua must have been puzzled by the commands in this story.
 We can be assured that the Lord knows what He is doing.
 If we can only trust Him more!